Saturday, January 31, 2009

 Friday, January 2, 2009

 Bava Kamma 5 - Can Ox and Man Teach About Fire?
+(Torts)

 Ox and man each have stringencies over the other, and the liability for one can't be derived from another.

-Man is liable for four damage payments, but fire for just one.
-However, the ox disproves that, since it is also liable for just one payment.
+Man is liable for four damage payments but fire for just one.
+However, the ox disproves that since it is also liable for just one payment.

-Man and ox are alive, and fire is not, thus liability for fire had to be mentioned in the Torah.
+Man and ox are alive, and fire is not; thus, liability for fire had to be mentioned in the Torah.

 Thursday, January 1, 2009

 Bava Kamma 4 - How to Translate Mav'eh?
+(Torts)

-Rabbi Oshaya listed thirteen primary damagers: unpaid custodian, borrower, paid custodian, renter, bully, pain, healing, unemployment, and humiliation, plus the four primary damagers above.
+Rabbi Oshaya listed thirteen primary damages: unpaid custodian, borrower, paid custodian, renter, bully, pain, healing, unemployment, and humiliation, plus the four primary damagers above.
 Why does the Mishna not include these? - It listed man and meant all types of damage inflicted by man.